remcokranenburg/engyn/README.md

 detailed performance breakdowns will be generated that can be used to decide how to tune the algorithms.

-Currently, you can walk around in a simple static environment without any lighting.
+Currently, you can walk around in a simple static environment with basic dynamic lighting.
+In VR-mode, your controllers are visible.
+In regular mode, the text "Hello, world!" is drawn on top in the middle of the screen.

 ## How do I run this?